datasciencecampus/pygrams/docs/tech-report.md

 ## Prediction 2 IB

-The popular terms are processed using either Porter or curves analysis to separate terms into emerging (usage is increasing over time), stationary (usage is static) or declining (usage is reduced over time).
+The popular terms are processed using either Porter or quadratic fitting to separate terms into emerging (usage is increasing over time), stationary (usage is static) or declining (usage is reduced over time).
 Note that we use the last 10 years with Porter's approach to label a term.